 Note: Keep in mind gray wash heals 30% lighter.
-Always do black and gray tattoos just a little darker than you think they should be.
+While shading tattoos, always do black and gray tattoos just a little darker than you think they should be.

 When it comes to hygiene and sanitization in tattooing, there’s one rule to always remember: Pretend that everything has AIDS.
-Keeping this in mind will help you avoid cross-contamination.
+Keeping this in mind will help go through the correct tattoo process and avoid cross-contamination.

 A few other rules to keep in mind:

 - 1Never touch a client’s skin without gloves.

 - 2Wrap absolutely everything including the surface you’re tattooing on.
 Your machine and clip cords should be covered by a machine bag and a clip cord sleeve.

 - 3Make sure that you have an actual tattoo station, and that it is wrapped and ready to go.

 Never reuse anything.
 If you do not have access to an autoclave, you should be using disposables.
 Boiling your tubes in hot water will not sterilize them.

 When you take a picture, make sure it’s on a wrapped surface...even if the tattoo is completely healed.
 When you post the image online, you won’t be there to explain that you did the tattoo on a wrapped surface.
 Viewers will only see the unwrapped surface and assume you’re tattooing in an unsanitary environment.
 Also make sure that when you take a photo the background is not dirty, looks unprofessional and will hurt your reputation.
 If you don’t have a good background, you can use clean paper towels.